OHIF/Viewers/platform/docs/docs/platform/services/data/index.md

 # Overview

-Data services are the first category of services which deal with handling non-ui related state Each services have their own internal state which they handle.
+Data services are the first category of services which deal with handling non-ui related state Each service have their own internal state which they handle.

 > We have replaced the _redux_ store.
-Instead we have introduced various
+Instead, we have introduced various
 > services and a pub/sub pattern to subscribe and run, which makes the `OHIF-v3`
 > architecture nice and clean.